p-i-c-o/tunesreloaded/README.md

 - No album artwork support yet
 - Performance may be limited when uploading FLAC's due to high transcoding CPU usage.

-If you find any other issues, please don't hesitate to open an issue request or send an email: info@tunesreloaded.com
+If you find any other issues, please don't hesitate to open an issue request or send an email, with logs: info@tunesreloaded.com
 ## Development

 Coming soon!

+## Support
+If you found this tool helpful, please consider supporting development through [buying a coffee](https://https://buymeacoffee.com/riship1).
+I lose money on this endeavor through hosting + development costs, but I am passionate and committed to keep the new spirit of these old iPod's alive.
+All support is appreciated!